Lynx Rifles

-Lynx Rifles is a brand of high-end straight pull rifles manufactured by Finnish firearms manufacturerer Pirkan ASE both for the hunting, sport and tactical market.
+Lynx Rifles is a brand of high-end straight pull rifles manufactured by Finnish firearms manufacturer Pirkan ASE both for the hunting, sport and tactical market.
 All rifles are handmade in Finland and feature a biathlon style cross bolt straight pull system consisting of relatively few parts.

 Models

 The only current model is the Lynx 94 which was patented and introduced in 1994, and has been quoted as one of the "smoothest and most reliable straight-pull rifle[s] available".
 The rifle has been marketed outside Finland since 2007, and in 2014 67% of all production was exported.
 The Lynx 94 is available in either a short (.223 length), medium (.308 length) or long (.30-06 length) action to suit different cartridges ranging from .222 Rem to .375 Ruger.
 The receiver and barrel can be delivered in either a blued or stainless finish.

 Model designations depend mainly on stock and barrel configuration as follows: